SONIA LEVY

 ABOUT

-Sonia Levy's research-led practice considers shifting modes of engagement with other/more-than-human worlds in light of prevailing earthly precarity.
+Sonia Levy's research-led practice considers shifting modes of engagement with more-than-human worlds in light of prevailing earthly precarity.
 Her work operates at the intersection of art and science, a co-becoming of practices tending to the reweaving of multispecies worlds.
 WE MARRY YOU O SEA

 CREATURES OF THE LINES